EdenWise/hjcrc/hjcrc.md

 ## The Beginning

-***Genesis 1***: The Bible starts with a desperate man being rewarded so much that it refers to him as a "God", "In the beginning God created the *heavens* and the *earth*."
-He does more divining to get higher: day/night, water/sky, land/sea, sun/moon, man/nature.\
+***Genesis 1 (He Said, Work to Divine)***: The Bible starts with a desperate man being rewarded so much that it refers to him as a "God", "In the beginning God created the *heavens* and the *earth*."
+He does more divining to get higher: day/night, water/sky, land/sea, sun/moon, man/nature.
----***Male, Divining***, ***He Said, Work to Divine***

-***Genesis 2***: (**Since the second side lacks knowing about the great Jewish two-system a lot of confusion is shown by them about what heaven is.**) An era of rest: "By the *seventh* day God had finished the work [s]he(could be *she* as the chapters are divided into sexes) had been doing; so on the *seventh* day [s]he rested."
-She was fruitful and multiplied: Adam created, Garden of Eden created, and Eve created.\
+***Genesis 2 (She Said, Rest for Family)***: (**Since the second side lacks knowing about the great Jewish two-system a lot of confusion is shown by them about what heaven is.**) An era of rest: "By the *seventh* day God had finished the work... so on the *seventh* day [s]he rested."
+(Could be *she* as the chapters are divided into sexes).
+They were fruitful and multiplied: Adam created, Garden of Eden created, and Eve created.
----***She Said, Rest for Family***

-***Genesis 3***: [Hard for me to believe this is real history but:] Eve wants Adam to "be like God".
+***Genesis 3 (He Said, Work to Divine, Securing Heaven)***: [Hard for me to believe this is real history but...
+Eve too thinks that men should be diviners:] Eve wants Adam to "be like God".
 She encourages him eat the "forbidden fruit" to get out of Eden (get to heaven on earth).
 Since Gods should only belong to heaven, a new rule/offense is added to keep them there, "...he placed on the east side of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the tree of life (3:22)".
-(The rule/offense is that to become a god a person must do an *unforgivable sin* against civilization to get "saved" [I'll write more about later, it keeps them silent...].)\
+(The rule/offense is that to become a god a person must do an *unforgivable sin* against civilization to get "saved" [I'll write more about later, it keeps them silent...].)
----***Male, Divining, Securing-Heaven/Avoiding-Eden***

 ***Genesis 4***: Be fruitful and multiply: Cain, Abel, and Seth are born (these are associates of Eve more than likely).
 Cain and Abel try to bribe her with "fruits" and "fat-portions" so that they can get to heaven.
 Eve herself being a God (from Eden) too feels that men are supposed to be diviners and curses her male subjects like the "god"" before her did (Gen 3) to "save" them.
 She also gives Cain protection, "...anyone who kills Cain will suffer vengeance *seven* times over."
 She banishes Cain to the East of Eden (another heaven?) where the "god" before put "cherubim and a flaming sword" before guard away from Eden.\
 ---***Female, Rest and Family, Saving***

-***Genesis 5***:
+***Genesis 5***: Is a legend or general trends.

+***Genesis 7***: Noah was part of a process that rewarded a large number of desperate men (in syncronicity) to "flood" the *earth* (and put the a*n*imals on the Ark). ("Flooding" = "divining to get higher".)

+* Only Adam got out of Eden--because only he was a diviner.
+* The serpeant encouraged selfishness.
 * For a more straight-forward description on what the flood is read the [History of Egypt, Chaldæa, Syria, Babylonia, and Assyria, Volume 3](https://www.gutenberg.org/ebooks/17323) (skip to "Men in the mean time became wicked"); it is also available on [LibriVox](https://librivox.org/history-of-egypt-chaldea-syria-babylonia-and-assyria-vol-3-by-gaston-maspero/) on Section 5.
 I also put backups [here](https://1drv.ms/f/s!AvLA1bEaFFRxgtMFQBrd6Xcw9tteqA?e=qo9kGy)]

-## His Story---Heaven Creation: ♂-led, divining, assured/haughty/destined/domineering

-(Gen 1) A desperate man being constantly rewarded is how the Bible starts, it refers to the desperate man as a "God", "In the beginning God created the *heavens* and the *earth*."
-God does more divining to get higher: day/night, water/sky, land/sea, sun/moon, man/nature.
-(Gen 3) Adam chooses to "be like God" and eats the "forbidden fruit" to get out of Eden (get to heaven on earth).
-(Gen 5) is a legend or general trends.
-(Gen 7) Noah was part of a process that rewarded a large number of desperate men (in syncronicity) to "flood" the *earth* (and put the a*n*imals on the Ark). ("Flooding" = "divining to get higher".)

-* Only Adam got out of Eden (probably because he was a diviner).
-* Gods/saved-people are prevented (by some great magical force?) from returning to Eden---the Bible states this as-if absolute fact (Gen 3:22-24).
-* The serpeant encouraged selfishness.

-(Gen 1) The Bible starts with a [desperate] man being rewarded so much that it refers to him as a "God": "In the beginning God created the *heavens* and the *earth*."
-God(s) divine and get higher: day/night, water/sky, land/sea, sun/moon, man/nature.
-(Gen 3) Adam wants to "be like God" (be part of part heaven on earth) and eats the "forbidden fruit" to leave Eden.
-(Gen 5) is a report card, a key, or general trends.
-(Gen 7) Noah rewarded a large number of desperate men in synchronicity to "flood" the *earth* by putting the a*n*imals on the Ark.

 ## Her Story---Second Heaven Creation/Golden Ages---♀-led, familial, submissive